sebswU/tekkenIRL/README.md

 ```

 5. Open your browser at `http://127.0.0.1:8000/` to see the live webcam feed.
-6. Press the **“Capture after 5 Second Countdown”** button to take a snapshot of your pose.
+6. Press the **“Capture after 5 Second Countdown”** button to take a snapshot of your pose, which can be right-clicked and saved accordingly.
 7. To restart the server, press **Command + C** (Mac) or **Control + C** (Windows/Linux) in your terminal.

 ---